philipwalton/blog/_posts/2013-08-17-decoupling-html-css-and-javascript.markdown

 If a developer wants to add a click event listener to this element, it can be quite tempting to hook into the class that's already there.
 I mean, if one already exists, why add another?

 But imagine that there are many of these buttons throughout the site that all look the same and all invoke the same JavaScript functionality.
-Then imagine the marketing team wants a particular one of these buttons to look different than the rest of them.
+Then imagine the marketing team wants a particular one of these buttons to look totally different than the rest of them.
 Maybe it needs to be a lot bigger with a more eye-catching color.

 This is a problem because the JavaScript code that is listening for the click event is expecting the class `add-item` to be used, but your new button now cannot use that class (or it must unset everything it declared and reset the new styles).
 It's even more of a problem if you have some testing code that is also expecting the `add-item` class to be present, so you'll have yet another place where code needs to be updated.

 Worse still is if your "Add to Cart" functionality is used by more than just this application.
-If the code has been abstracted to a separate module then what should have been a simple style change can now potentially introduce bugs in a completely different project.
+If the code has been abstracted to a separate module then what should have been a simple style change can now potentially introduce bugs in a completely different application.

 It's perfectly acceptable (actually encouraged) to use classes as JavaScript hooks, but if you're going to do so, do it in a way that avoids coupling between style classes and behavior classes.